AI assistants helping with nonprofit grant writing process

 [paste question]

-Our company's relevant experience includes:
+Our nonprofit's relevant experience includes:

-[list 2-3 key experiences]
+[list 2-3 key programs or initiatives]

-Our main differentiators are:
+Our main strengths and unique approaches are:

 [list differentiators]